EarthObservationSimulator/orbitpy/README.md

 ---
 **NOTE**

-The OrbitPy installation also automatically installs the package `propcov` which consists of python binding of C++ classes which provide the functionality for orbit propagation, coverage calculations and sensor pixel-array projection.
+The OrbitPy installation automatically installs the package `propcov` which consists of python binding of C++ classes which provide the functionality for orbit propagation, coverage calculations and sensor pixel-array projection.
 The python bound C++ objects are implemented in OrbitPy.

 The `make runtest` does *not* run the tests of the `propcov` library.
 Please see the `README.MD` in the `propcov` folder on how to run it's tests.